 Records also cover books, book chapters, reports, conference proceedings, patents, theses, electronic-only publications, health standards, information from developing countries, and other difficult to obtain material.

 PubMed comprises more than 28 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites.

-MEDLINE provides citations and abstracts for the journal literature of medicine, nursing, dentistry, veterinary medicine, and the preclinical sciences.
+Provides citations and abstracts for the journal literature of medicine, nursing, dentistry, veterinary medicine, and the preclinical sciences.
 Articles are indexed using National Library of Medicine's controlled vocabulary, MeSH (Medical Subject Headings).
-MEDLINE contains citations published in Index Medicus, and corresponds in part to the International Nursing Index and the Index to Dental Literature.
-This version of MEDLINE is delivered through the PubMed interface.
+MEDLINE citations published in Index Medicus, and corresponds in part to the International Nursing Index and the Index to Dental Literature.

 A very large interdisciplinary database that provides citations and abstracts for journal articles in thousands of subjects.
 Citation information is tracked back to 1996, allowing you to identify articles that reference earlier articles, calculate metrics such as the h-index and compare journal citation information.

 GIDEON is an interactive and frequently updated global infectious disease knowledge management tool that can be used for diagnosis and reference in the fields of tropical and infectious diseases, epidemiology, microbiology, and antimicrobial chemotherapy.